Cecilia-xu/Leetcode/020/Note.md

 # Algorithm: check by rules mentioned
 - Check the bracket one by one
-  - If it is an opening bracket, push it into the stack -If it is an closing bracket:
+  - If it is an opening bracket, push it into the stack
+  - If it is an closing bracket:
   If no opening bracket exists, return false
   If the last opening bracket is not a match, return false
      If the last opening bracket is a match, keep checking